MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 The current visual state is "Disabled" so the background of the second `Entry` is pink on the iOS and Android screens.
 The UWP implementation of `Entry` does not allow setting the background color when the `Entry` is disabled.

-When you enter something into the third `Entry`, the second `Entry` switches into the "Normal" state, and the background is now lime:
+When you enter some text into the third `Entry`, the second `Entry` switches into the "Normal" state, and the background is now lime:

 [![VSM on View: Normal](vsm-images/VsmOnViewNormal.png "VSM on view - normal")](vsm-images/VsmOnViewNormal-Large.png#lightbox)